Jacksonville Marijuana Possession Lawyer

 Yes, Florida prosecutes marijuana possession.
 The state has had discord over whether or not to legalize medical marijuana, and politicians have had a difficult time getting it to pass.
 Medical marijuana did pass, but there are still strict laws regarding marijuana for those who do not have authorization to use it for medicinal purposes.
 The legalization of medical marijuana in Florida did not slacken the laws for other users of marijuana in Florida.

 Any type of drug charge is a serious one, even marijuana, especially in Florida.
-Jacksonville has not adopted any laws to decriminalize marijuana possession or consumption.
+Jacksonville, Florida has not adopted any laws to decriminalize marijuana possession or consumption.
 Anyone caught in Jacksonville breaking state laws of marijuana possession is subject to state penalties and punishments for their crimes.
 Remember, any amount of marijuana is against the law in Florida unless you are an authorized user, and in that case, you may only still have so much.

 Connect With an Experienced Legal Team

 If you’ve been arrested and charged with marijuana possession in Jacksonville, the sooner you speak with a Jacksonville marijuana possession lawyer, the more likely you are to improve your case odds.
-If your lawyer has more time to figure out a potentially successful approach for a marijuana defense strategy in your case, the likelihood that your defense lawyer can optimize the outcome of your case improves.
+If your lawyer has more time to figure out a potentially successful approach for a marijuana defense strategy in your case, the likelihood that your marijuana defense lawyer can optimize the outcome of your case improves.

 While lawyers have specific tactics and repeated practices they use to argue cases and fight for their clients, each case is uniquely different and needs its own time to be handled properly.
 Contact Gates Law Firm for criminal defense to learn more about the ideal approach for your case.
 We are confident our lawyer can provide you with the legal services and support you need to get through your marijuana charges case.